Skip to main content

 Courtney Shreve joined the Nebraska Farm Bureau Foundation in May 2014.
 She graduated from the University of Nebraska-Lincoln with a Bachelor of Science Degree in Agricultural Education-Leadership with minors in Agribusiness and Animal Science.
 Courtney directs the foundation's statewide agricultural literacy programming including the Nebraska Agriculture in the Classroom Program.
 She leads curriculum development, teacher engagement, Connecting Chapters, partnership development, and manages the AITC program team.
 Courtney serves as an expert source of information on agriculture, food and natural resources to students, consumers, educators, and curriculum specialists.

-Courtney serves as the National Agriculture in the Classroom Nebraska State Contact and maintains a volunteer position as the Public Relations Committee Chair for National Agriculture in the Classroom.
-Courtney has been with the Nebraska Agriculture in the Classroom program since 2014 and served as the state contact since 2016.
+Courtney serves as the National Agriculture in the Classroom Nebraska State Contact and maintains volunteer positions as Chair of the Public Relations Committee for National Agriculture in the Classroom.
+She was active in FFA and 4-H and remains a volunteer today.

 Courtney grew up working in her parent's custom meat processing plant and grew a passion for connecting people to where their food comes from.
-She was active in FFA and 4-H and remains a volunteer today.
-Courtney resides in Table Rock, NE with her husband, Seth, and daughter, Elmie.
+Today, Courtney resides in Table Rock, NE with her husband, daughter, and son.